venkatram-s/termux-desktop/README.md

 ***VNC Client***

 Now you need a VNC client app to connect to server.
-I'm using this Android VNC client: [VNC Viewer](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android).
+I'm using this Android VNC client: [AVNC]([https://play.google.com/store/apps/details?id=com.realvnc.viewer.android](https://f-droid.org/en/packages/com.gaurav.avnc/)).
 You can use [TigerVNC](https://tigervnc.org/) if you're trying to connect to server by a computer (Windows or Linux).

 Determine port number on which VNC server listens.
 It can be calculated like this: 5900 + {display number}.
 So for display 'localhost:1' the port will be 5901. <br />